3. End to End Model Execution

 print("Low-level Numpy with CallTIR Prediction:", class_names[pred_kind[0]])

-Low-level Numpy with CallTIR Prediction: Sandal
+Low-level Numpy with CallTIR Prediction: Trouser

 In practice, the lowest-level implementation will have explicit memory allocations, so call_dps_packed mainly serves as a purpose for us to continue to do some high-level transformations before we generate the actual implementation.